International Christian University: History

 Concerted fundraising campaigns were initiated in both Japan and in North America.
 Hisato Ichimada, the Governor of the Bank of Japan who was Buddhist, headed the Japan campaign that raised the funds necessary to purchase a large tract of land for the university.
 The Honorary Chair of the US fundraising campaign was General Douglas MacArthur, and the North American public responded with generous contributions as well.

-The third son of the Emperor Taishō, a younger brother of the Emperor Shōwa and an uncle of the Emperor Akihito Nobuhito, Prince Takamatsu officiated the Honorary President of the Preparatory Committee for founding ICU.
+Nobuhito, Prince Takamatsu officiated the Honorary President of the Preparatory Committee for founding ICU.

 Campus

-ICU's main campus of 150 wooded acres is located in Western Tokyo, with downtown areas like Shinjuku about half an hour's train ride away.
-Computer and internet access is available throughout the campus.
+ICU's 150-acre main campus is located in Western Tokyo, with downtown areas like Shinjuku about half an hour's train ride away.

-The campus sits on ancient pre-Jomon and Jomon archaeological remains, which gives students the opportunity to participate in archaeological fieldwork.
+The campus sits on pre-Jomon and Jomon archaeological remains.
 Excavated items found on the campus are on permanent display in the Hachiro Yuasa Memorial Museum.
 In addition, the campus is directly on the former location of a Nakajima Aircraft Company factory.

-In a quiet wooded area of the campus and through a large thatched gate is the Taizanso Garden.
-Built in the 1920s, the garden includes a traditional Japanese tea house and the historically significant One-Mat Room constructed out of wood gathered from sacred and historic sites throughout Japan.
+The Taizanso Garden, built in the 1920s, includes a traditional Japanese tea house and the One-Mat Room constructed out of wood.

 ICU owns a 240 acre campus in Nasu and a 13 acre retreat center in Karuizawa, Kitasaku District, Nagano Prefecture.

 ICU houses a Rotary Center for peace and conflict resolution, partnering with Rotary International.
 It is the only Rotary Peace Center giving graduate degrees in Asia and is only one of seven Peace Centers worldwide.
 The University of California Tokyo Study Center which hosts the UCEAP program to Japan is also located on ICU campus.

 The exterior of the main building including the classrooms, laboratories and clinics was changed in 2003.

 The entrance ceremonies and the graduation ceremonies are held in the ICU Chapel.

 There are students who ride bicycles on the wide ICU campus.

 The entrance to ICU leading up to the university chapel.
 The road has rows of cherry blossom trees on both side which bloom in spring, signifying the start of a new school year.